Cimagroup/Experiments-SurveyGreenAI/README.md

 Once downloaded, you must go to the DataFormatYolov5.ipynb file inside the DatasetMobilityAid folder and run it completely, so that these images are in the proper YoloV5 format, and you can now use Yolov5DatasetMobilityAid.ipynb.

 Pd: If you want to select a reduction rate of 75%, you must enter 0.25 in perc, in the notebook Yolov5DatasetMobilityAid.ipynb.
 If you want to select a specific method of reduction, you can choose one of those listed in Table 1.
+For example, if you want to apply PRD with a reduction rate of 75 percent, you must run: !python ReductionDatasetMobilityAid.py --name "PRD" --perc 0.25

 | Reduction Method    | Name you must enter in method in the  notebook |
 |---------------------|--------------------------|